I Won't Let You Down (OK Go song)

-"I Won't Let You Down" is a song by American rock band OK Go that was released as a single in December 8, 2014, and is part of their album Hungry Ghosts.
+"I Won't Let You Down" is a song by American rock band OK Go that was released as a single on December 8, 2014, and is part of their album Hungry Ghosts.
 The accompanying video, released on October 27, 2014, is a one-shot take recorded in double time showing the band members and several hundred dancers on personal transportation devices performing intricate choreographed routines while filmed by a camera on a multirotor aerial drone.

 Song

-The song has a late '70s-style disco style.
-Band frontman Damian Kulash said that the disco influence came as they were toying around with the beat of the song and they hit upon a sound, evoking the style of The Jackson 5 and Diana Ross, at which point, "we knew we had something worth chasing".
+The song has a late '70s disco style.
+Band frontman Damian Kulash said that the disco influence came as they were toying around with the beat of the song and they hit upon a sound, evoking the style of the Jackson 5 and Diana Ross, at which point, "we knew we had something worth chasing".
 The song was featured in the 2014 American dance film Step Up: All In.

 Music video

 The video for "I Won't Let You Down" premiered on The Today Show on October 27, 2014.
 Like several of the band's past videos, it consists of a single shot.
 The band members perform the video while riding Honda UNI-CUBs, personal mobility units that are controlled by the rider by shifting their weight.
 The group performs a routine within a warehouse before moving outside for larger choreographed routines with additional riders and dancers dressed in traditional Japanese school uniforms and carrying colored umbrellas.
 The video was filmed on a camera mounted to an octocopter drone, which allows for ground-level and bird's-eye-view shots during these routines, including a final high-altitude (700m) pan of the surrounding landscape.
 The Japanese electropop group Perfume make a cameo at the start of the video.